 Over 45 years, I’ve seen much of the state but there’s places I’ve never been and always another road to explore or rediscover with fresh eyes.

-When I first arrived in Arizona in 1974, there were fewer than 2.2 million folks living here.
-That made for a lot of wide open spaces and empty wilderness where it was easy to be all alone with the critters and sounds of wilderness.
-And Route 66 was still carrying traffic across much of Northern Arizona.
+When I arrived in Arizona in 1974, there were fewer than 2.2 million folks living here.
+That made for a lot of wide open spaces and empty wilderness where it was easy to be alone with the critters and sounds of wilderness.
+Route 66 was still carrying traffic across much of Northern Arizona.

 Now there are more than 7 million people living here.
 Sometimes you have to share the space with other people drawn to Arizona’s diverse landscapes.
-The good thing is that more than half of Arizonans live in Phoenix and Tucson so there are still many places to get away and leave the big city behind.
+The good thing is that more than half of Arizonans live in Phoenix and Tucson so there are still many places to get away and leave the cities behind.

 Searching back roads for windshield gems